sebastian-zentral/device-management/docs/schema.md

 * if the single item's type is a scalar type, then the array is a list of items with elements matching the scalar type (e.g. an array of `<string>` values).
 In some cases the scalar type may have a `subkeys` key, and each element of that sequence defines a possible value for the scalar type in the array.

 * if the single item's type is `<dictionary>`, then the array is a list of dictionary items, with each dictionary conforming to the schema defined by the `subkeys` item of the single item (e.g., an array of `<dictionary>` values).
-Note that the single item `<dictionary>` is only a place holder for the keys used in the `<dictionary>` array items, and as such does not itself appear as the an array item.
+Note that the single item `<dictionary>` is only a place holder for the keys used in the `<dictionary>` array items, and as such does not itself appear as an array item.

 * if the single item's type is `<array>`, then the array is a list of array items, with each array item conforming to the schema defined for an `<array>` container as described in this section.